 Now that the COVID-19 pandemic has forced authorities to close public meeting places nationwide, many of our houses are doing triple-duty as homes, offices and schools.
 Unfortunately, most of us didn’t exactly design our homes with those functions in mind, which has been especially challenging for the parents working from home this month.
-How are you supposed to work when your kids need attention?
+How are you supposed to work when your kids need attention and you can't call a babysitter to come help?
 How can your kids keep up with their studies when you’re busy with work?
 And how can you keep everyone from going stir-crazy from being stuck in the house?

 If this sounds familiar, you’re not alone.
 To help you manage the chaos (at least a little bit), we’ve put together a list of experts’ advice.
 Check out their recommendations below.

 Give them homework

 If your kids are school-age, they may have been given homework to do remotely during the school closure.
 If not, companies like Khan Academy and Scholastic are offering free online learning courses, CNN reports, which can help fill in the gap.
 But no matter what kind of homework they’re doing, The Wirecutter recommends sticking to a regular schedule to keep them in “school mode.”
 Following a routine gives structure to their days and helps keep them on track for when they eventually return to school.
 You can also keep them busy with housework, just make it fun by trying out some of these cleaning activities!

 From Code.org to Sesame Street to The KIDZPage and everything in between, Swing Education’s list of 20 Online Learning Resources can help you and your kids get through the Coronavirus.